cloudsimplus/cloudsimplus/README.md

 # 2. Main Exclusive Features

-CloudSim Plus provides a lot of exclusive features, from the most basic ones to build simple simulations, to advanced features for simulating more realistic cloud scenarios:
+CloudSim Plus provides lots of exclusive features, from the most basic ones to build simple simulations, to advanced features for simulating more realistic cloud scenarios:

 1. It is easier to use.
 [A complete and easy-to-understand simulation scenario can be built in few lines of code.](#5-a-minimal-and-complete-simulation-example)
-1. Process trace files from [Google Cluster Data](https://github.com/google/cluster-data/blob/master/ClusterData2011_2.md) creating Hosts and Cloudlets (tasks).
-A script to download the trace files is available at [download-google-cluster-data.sh](script/download-google-cluster-data.sh).
-Examples are available [here](https://github.com/manoelcampos/cloudsim-plus/tree/master/cloudsim-plus-examples/src/main/java/org/cloudsimplus/examples/traces/google) ([#149](https://github.com/manoelcampos/cloudsim-plus/issues/149)).
+1. Creation of joint power- and network-aware simulations.
+Regular classes such as `DatacenterSimple`, `HostSimple` and `VmSimple` now allow power-aware simulations.
+By using the network version of such classes, simulations that are both power- and network-aware can be created. ([#45](https://github.com/manoelcampos/cloudsim-plus/issues/45));
 1. [Vertical VM Scaling](/cloudsim-plus-examples/src/main/java/org/cloudsimplus/examples/autoscaling/VerticalVmCpuScalingExample.java) that performs on-demand up and down allocation of VM resources such as Ram, Bandwidth and PEs (CPUs) ([#7](https://github.com/manoelcampos/cloudsim-plus/issues/7));
 1. [Horizontal VM scaling](/cloudsim-plus-examples/src/main/java/org/cloudsimplus/examples/autoscaling/LoadBalancerByHorizontalVmScalingExample.java), allowing dynamic creation of VMs according to an overload condition.
 Such a condition is defined by a predicate that can check different VM resources usage such as CPU, RAM or BW ([#41](https://github.com/manoelcampos/cloudsim-plus/issues/41));
-1. Creation of joint power- and network-aware simulations.
-Regular classes such as `DatacenterSimple`, `HostSimple` and `VmSimple` now allow power-aware simulations.
-By using the network version of such classes, simulations that are both power- and network-aware can be created. ([#45](https://github.com/manoelcampos/cloudsim-plus/issues/45));
 1. [Highly accurate power usage computation for different Datacenter's scheduling intervals](https://github.com/manoelcampos/cloudsim-plus/blob/master/cloudsim-plus-examples/src/main/java/org/cloudsimplus/examples/power/PowerExampleSchedulingInterval.java) ([#153](https://github.com/manoelcampos/cloudsim-plus/issues/153)).
 1. [Built-in computation of CPU utilization history and energy consumption for VMs (and Hosts)](https://github.com/manoelcampos/cloudsim-plus/blob/master/cloudsim-plus-examples/src/main/java/org/cloudsimplus/examples/power/PowerExample.java) ([#168](https://github.com/manoelcampos/cloudsim-plus/issues/168)).
 1. [Automatically power Hosts on and off according to demand](https://github.com/manoelcampos/cloudsim-plus/blob/master/cloudsim-plus-examples/src/main/java/org/cloudsimplus/examples/power/HostActivation.java) ([#128](https://github.com/manoelcampos/cloudsim-plus/issues/128)).